 Whether you want to create new raised beds in your garden to save your back, or protect the soil, straw bale gardening is one of the interesting options to consider.
 Straw is an agricultural byproduct that is often readily available in agricultural areas.
-Bales can often be bought cheaply, and small numbers can sometimes even be sourced for free if you have a rapport with a local farmer.
+Hay bales can often be bought cheaply, and small numbers can sometimes even be sourced for free if you have a rapport with a local farmer.

 What is Straw Bale Gardening

 Straw bale gardening involves, as the name suggests, creating a garden from straw bales.
-In fact, the bales themselves become the growing medium – providing nutrients as they break down.
+In fact, the hay bales themselves become the growing medium – providing nutrients as they break down.
 Rather than growing food directly in the ground, or in raised beds filled with compost/ organic matter or another growing medium, in straw bale gardening, plants are placed in planting pockets of compost within the top of the bale.

 The Benefits of Straw Bale Gardening

 Straw bale gardening has a range of benefits.
 For example: